mflova/mflova-coding-guidelines/python/design_patterns/behavioural.md

 ## Observer

 Allows notificaion of changes or events being triggered in a component.
-It can be either a instance attribute or property for example.
+It can be either an instance attribute or property for example.
 Other classes can subscribe/unsuscribe to the list that notifies these changes.